 The power of the federal or provincial authorities to exercise the FSC's authority under this Article, however, is quite significant.
-To think about who may be included as a respondent in such actions.35 Each level of government-federal or provincial-has legislative power.
-The constitution prohibits government from passing any legislation that goes against Islamic principles.
+To think about who may be included as a respondent in such actions.35 Each level of government-federal provincial-has or its own constitution prohibits legislative The power. the government from passing any legislation that goes against Islamic principles.
 Additionally, in order to pass legislation that complies with Islamic tenets, the government may consult the Council of Islamic Ideology (CII).
 As the legislative authority, the government has the ability to repeal or change a law if it believes that it or any of its provisions violate Islamic tenets.
 This authority exists only within the government.
-Is.
-A more appropriate option to approaching the FSC if the government is unsure about whether or not a certain provision is objectionable or not is to get advice from the CII.
+Is. Α more appropriate option to approaching the FSC if the government is unsure about whether or not a certain provision is objectionable or not is to get advice from the CII.
 This is why because while the CII's litigation are mostly autonomous, the legal system nonetheless has its stumbling blocks and technicalities.36

-If the FSC ultimately determines that a rule is in conflict with Islamic tenets after considering the law and hearing the petitioner's and the concerned government's
+If the FSC ultimately determines that a rule is in conflict with Islamic tenets after considering the law and hearing the petitioner's and the concerned government's and respondents' viewpoints, the FSC must take the following action:

 34Yalof, David Alistair.
 Pursuit of justices: Presidential politics and the selection of Supreme Court nominees.
 University of Chicago Press, 2001.
 35Pakistan v.
 People (1986)